 An injunction is a "drastic and extraordinary" remedy, Monsanto Co. v.
 Geertson Seed Farms, 561 U.S. 139, 165 (2010), outdone only by an injunction issued on a national scale.
-This type of relief should be issued only when absolutely necessary, and it is far from necessary here.
+This type of relief should be issued only when absolutely necessary and the court rightly recognizes it is far from necessary here.
 This is a funding case at its core, not an immigration case, where a nationwide injunction may, in very limited circumstances, be appropriate.
 See, e.g., Int'l Refugee Assistance Project v.
 Trump, 857 F.3d 554, 605 (4th Cir.
 2017) (upholding a nationwide injunction on the President's "travel ban" because plaintiffs were "dispersed throughout the United States" and there existed a need to apply immigration laws uniformly).
 Those circumstances are not present here.
-Therefore, once again, I would remand this issue in its entirety to the district court with instructions to curtail its injunction so as to prevent the Attorney General from enforcing the unlawful conditions with respect to Chicago's funds only.